 Parents should be aware of the 'steamy' romantic scenes later in the book (typical of Maas's YA style) and some graphic descriptions of internal 'darkness' representing depression.
 A parent might see their child withdrawing, expressing that they are 'broken' or 'useless' after a failure, or struggling with the mental health components of a physical injury.

 Younger teens (14) will focus on the dragon-like ruks and the adventure elements.
-Older teens (17-18) will deeply resonate with the complex nuances of the romantic relationship and the heavy themes of identity loss.
+Older teens (17-18) will deeply resonate with the complex nuances of the romantic relationship and the character's struggle to redefine his identity in light of his physical limitations.

 Chaol Westfall travels to Antica, the capital of the Southern Continent, seeking a cure for his paralysis at the Torre Cesme.
 While the healer Yrene Towers works to mend his spine, Chaol and his companion Nesryn Faliq must navigate the political intrigues of the khagan's court to secure a military alliance.
 The narrative alternates between Chaol's physical and emotional rehabilitation and Nesryn's discovery of ancient secrets regarding the Valg queens.